Team building at the Calgary Zoo

 Who We Are

-Founded in 1929, the Wilder Institute/Calgary Zoo is one of the nation’s favourite family destinations.
-Sitting on 125 acres in the heart of Calgary, we operate one of the oldest charities in Alberta and are a leading authority in fighting the extinction of plants and animals worldwide.
+Founded in 1929, the Wilder Institute/Calgary Zoo is Canada’s most visited zoo and a cherished family destination for locals and visitors alike.
+Situated on 125 acres in the heart of Calgary, Alberta, we are a leading international authority in wildlife conservation, committed to fighting the extinction of plants and animals across the globe.

 owl Gentoo Penguins Calgary Zoo Volunteer